Finding the Best Places to Retire Since 2006!

-Notes: Pflugerville has boomed by 1,110% in the last couple of decades.
+Notes: Pflugerville has grown by 35% in the last decade and is racially diverse.
 The TV show Friday Night Lights was partially filmed here.
-The city is racially diverse.

 With a name based on a word used by Caddo Indians meaning "friends," Texas is the second biggest state by population in the country.
 It is estimated that 70% of residents live within 200 miles of Austin, the capital city.

 Houston is the largest city, while Dallas-Fort Worth is the largest metropolitan area.
 Connecticut and Delaware could fit inside Texas' largest county - Brewster.
 The state is larger than all of New York, New England and Ohio combined.

 In addition to the Caddo, the historical people of Texas include members of the Native American tribes of Apache, Choctaw, Tonkawa and Hasinai.

 When Texas became the 28th state of the United States (1845), it adopted the official flag called the Lone Star Flag.
 Symbols include the Bluebonnet - the state flower.

 Almost 10% of Texas is covered by forest.
 The state has nearly 24,000 farms, 90 mountains a mile or more high and is the nation's leading producer of natural gas, oil, wool, cotton, watermelons and rice.
 It also has the most airports of any state in the Union and is one of the most business-friendly states.
 Its culture has a blend of of Southern, Southwestern (Mexican) and Western influences.

 Famous natives and residents include Mary Kay Ash, George W. Bush, Tommy Lee Jones and Joan Crawford.

 Persons 65 years old and over - 12%